jakebullet70/OctoTouchController/README.md

 ** Works with OctoKlipper **
 ** Direct support comming for Klipper **

 NOTE: Newer Android phones WILL NOT WORK.
-I now know Android 13 fails and I have tested up to Android 7 myself.
-Google is very famous for breaking software with newer releases.
+I know now Android 13 fails and I have tested Android 4,5,6 and 7 myself.
+Google is **very** famous for breaking software with newer releases.

 Add a dedicated touch screen to your 3D printer with a *LOW/NO COST* Android device you probibly already have!
 No need for access to the Google Play Store.